-Spring is coming to a close, so best to make use of the pleasant weather in May before it begins to get uncomfortably humid in June.
+Spring is coming to a close, so make use of the pleasant weather in May before it begins to get uncomfortably humid in June.

 We’ve rounded up the best festivals and events you’ll find in Tokyo this month, and believe us, there’s a lot going on.